SteveBronder/ideas/yae.md

 2. CPU and GPU code should support expression fusion.

+Like [Stan Math's OpenCL backend](https://github.com/stan-dev/design-docs/blob/master/designs/0003-opencl_kernel_generator.md), we should be able to create fused kernels on the fly.

 ```c++
 using yae::Tensor, yae::Dynamic, yae::Index, yae::Options;
 // Use a cuda backend and allocator